jesskelsall/astarus/astarus/civilisations/kingdom-of-astor/organisations/astorrel/squads/canary.md

 ## Summary

-Players Squad is the [Astorrel](../README.md) squad that the party members of the [Astorrel Agents](../../../../../../campaigns/astorrel-agents/README.md) campaign belong to.
+Canary Squad is the [Astorrel](../README.md) squad that the party members of the [Astorrel Agents](../../../../../../campaigns/astorrel-agents/README.md) campaign belong to.

 | Name | Status |
 | --- | --- |